WhatsApp/erlt/doc/02_syntax.md

 **Classic Erlang constructs not supported in ST part (at the syntax level)**.

 * Union types
-* Erlang Records
 * `when` clauses in specs
-* "Incomplete types" (missing important information) - like
-  `fun()`, `fun((...) -> Type)`
+* "Incomplete types" (missing important information) - like `fun()`, `fun((...) -> Type)`
 * Singleton types (like `1`, ``[]``)
 * `maybe_improper_list`